airswap/airswap-about/make-liquidity/run-a-server.md

 AirSwap liquidity providers are **makers**, generally online and quoting, with **takers** on the other side of each trade.
 At the lower protocol level, where the software used by makers and takers interacts with Ethereum, there are **signers**, who set and cryptographically sign terms (an order), and **senders** who submit those terms for settlement on the Swap contract.
 Within the [AirSwap RFQ](https://instant.airswap.io/) system, a Server is always the **signer** and a taker is always the **sender**.

+- **Nonces** are unique identifiers for swaps and used for cancels.
+They should be generated incrementally but might execute out of order.
 - **Locators** take the form of `hostname[:port][/path]` with a max length is 32 characters.
 If no scheme is provided, `https://` is implied.
 - **Indexers** are used to signal that a server is available to trade specific tokens, including contact information (locator), without pricing.